 As of April 2020, the method for setting up US taxes has changed.

 - If you're new to Shopify, then refer to Setting up US taxes.

 - If you already use Shopify and need to update your settings, then refer to Using the new US taxes feature.
 If you aren’t registered to collect sales tax in any states currently listed in your tax settings, then you can remove them.

-- If you already use Shopify and don't yet have access to the new tax setup, then refer to Setting up US taxes - legacy.
+- If you already use Shopify and don't yet have access to the new tax setup, then refer to Setting up US taxes - classic.